 - Entrance ticket: 100,000 VND/person/adult.

-The Japanese Bridge has about 18 m long, about 3 m wide; a mixture of Japanese, Chinese and Vietnamese architecture.
-The bridge structure according to plan consists of 3 main parts: the two ends of the bridge and the middle part of the bridge body.
+The Japanese Bridge is about 18 m long, about 3 m wide, and a mixture of Japanese, Chinese, and Vietnamese architecture.
+According to the plan, the bridge structure consists of 3 main parts: the two ends and the middle section of the bridge body.

-Each end of the bridge on both sides is built of brick with 3 spans, the middle bridge has 5 spans placed on brick pillars inserted into the water.
+Each end of the bridge on both sides is built of brick and has 3 spans, and the middle bridge has 5 spans supported by brick pillars set into the water.
 All of the building’s frame systems are made of wood, and there are 3 roof systems corresponding to the 3 bridge parts.

-The wooden frame systems adapt to the curved shape of the bridge.
-On some trusses and roof rafters there are embossed Chinese characters.
+The wooden frame systems adapt to the bridge’s curved shape.
+On some trusses and roof rafters, embossed Chinese characters are present.
 In addition, many stone steles recording the history of the project and Hoi An are preserved in the Japanese Bridge.

 The building’s roof is covered with yin and yang tiles, with sophisticated decorative details on the ridge and flowing banks.
 In particular, there are blue glazed ceramics inlaid on the roof.

-At both ends of the bridge there are statues of spirit monkey (right) and dog (left).
-These are considered the pair of mascots that guard and protect Japanese Bridge and are solemnly worshiped.
+At both ends of the bridge, there are statues of a spirit monkey (right) and a dog (left).
+These are considered the pair of mascots that guard and protect the Japanese Bridge and are solemnly worshiped.

 Source: collected by An